-In the midst of college applications, extracurricular activities, and school assignments it is important to allow yourself to come to a quiet place and wind down.
-One thing that can help you destress after an insane day or a never-ending week is immersing yourself in a book.
-So, in the spirit of literacy, we are launching a periodic Empowerly Book Club where we feature top book recommendations for high schoolers!
-This list highlights some of our favorite options of critical reading for reflection.
+In the midst of college applications, extracurricular activities, and school assignments, it’s important to allow yourself to come to a quiet place and wind down.
+One thing that can help you destress after an insane day or a never-ending week?
+Immersing yourself in a book.
+So, in the spirit of literacy, we are launching a Book Club series where we feature top book recommendations for high schoolers!
+This list highlights some of our favorite options of critical reading for reflection, necessary for all students.

 Picture us in the Light